 - Ensuring that only the employee has access to personal data on the device and that other members of the household do not have access.
-In practice, the best approach is for the employer to provide the device. - Encrypting the device so that if it is stolen, for example, no-one can access the data. - Centrally controlled updates to software, security, password changes and the capacity to wipe the device remotely. - Ensuring that when the device is moved from the office to home or vice versa it is secure.
-(The best protection will probably be encryption.) - Rules on retention of personal data and their secure deletion or destruction.
-You should consider providing a shredder for paper-based records. - Guidance and training on responsibilities...
+In practice, the best approach is for the employer to provide the device. - Encrypting the device so that if it is stolen, for example, no-one can access the data. - Centrally controlled updates to software, security, password changes and the capacity to wipe the device remotely. - Ensuring that when the device is moved from the office to home or vice versa, it is secure.
+The best protection will probably be encryption. - Setting out employees' responsibilities in your homeworking policy (or other relevant policies). - Rules on retention of personal data and their secure deletion or destruction.
+You should consider providing a shredder for paperbased records. - Guidance and training on responsibilities.

-The Information Commissioner's Office has
+The Information Commissioner's Office has produced guidance on data protection and working from home.